mehulagg/gitlab/doc/administration/gitaly/praefect.md

   checks fail for the current primary backend Gitaly node, and new primary will be elected. **Do not use with multiple Praefect nodes!** Using with multiple Praefect nodes is likely to result in a split brain.

-We are likely to implement support for Consul, and a cloud native, strategy in the future.

 ## Primary Node Failure